 How to help a friend who has been bereaved

-- Listen if they want to talk.
-Don't feel you've got to solve anything or say something.
+Don't feel you've got to solve anything, or even say anything.
 You might feel helpless, but just being there and listening can be really helpful.

 Get help now